-A certificate of deposit (CD) is a type of savings account.
-With a CD, you deposit your money for a specified period, called a term (usually ranging from a few months to 5 years).
-In return for locking up your money for the term, CDs typically offer higher interest rates than standard savings account.
-Many types of CDs come with early withdrawal penalties that you must pay if you take money out early.
+A certificate of deposit (CD) is a type of savings account that requires you to deposit your money for a specified period, called a term.
+CD terms can range from a few months to several years.
+You typically pay a fee for withdrawing your money before the CD term ends.
+In return for locking up your money for the term, CDs typically offer higher interest rates than standard savings accounts.

-There are several types of CDs, including fixed rate, no penalty and step up.
-Let’s explore the key features of different types of CDs.
+Let’s explore the key features of the different types of CDs.

 Fixed rate CDs

 As the name implies, a no penalty CD allows you to withdraw your money before the term ends without incurring a penalty.
-While these CDs can have lower rates than fixed rate CDs, they can still offer a higher return than a standard savings account.
-This flexibility can make no penalty CDs a good choice for CD owners who may need to access all or some of their funds early.
+These CDs can have lower rates than fixed rate CDs.
+That said, their flexibility can make no penalty CDs a good choice for savers who may need to access all or some of their funds early.

 Step up CDs